mitre/tmnt/docs/source/inference.rst

   python -i tmnt/bow_vae/runtime.py
   >>> infer = BowNTMInference('_model_dir/model.params','_model_dir/model.config', '_model_dir/vocab.json')
   >>> text_encoder = TextEncoder(infer)
-  >>> encodings = text_encoder.encode_batch(['While space flight has been ongoing for decades, thoughts of returning to the moon have dominated nasa engineers thinking in recent years.', 'Sales have been slow with increases in shipping costs depending on brand items or generic'])
+  >>> encodings = text_encoder.encode_batch(['Greater Armenia would stretch from Karabakh, to the Black Sea, to the
+      Mediterranean, so if you use the term "Greater Armenia" use it with care.', 'I have two pairs of headphones I'd like to sell.
+These are excellent, and both in great condition'])

 The resulting ``encodings`` is an ``NDArray`` with shape ``(N,K)`` where ``N`` is the number of texts/documents encoded and ``K`` is the number of topics.